Now 80s: Carriage

 In November 2017, NOW 80s and NOW 90s (then broadcasting as NOW Christmas) were added to the GMAN Freeview multiplex broadcasting to Greater Manchester.
 In June 2018 availability of NOW 80s was extended to Freeview HD owners in more parts of the country by relocating to the Arqiva COM8 multiplex.
 Now 90s continued to broadcast to Manchester only, until 26 February 2019, when it was relocated to the COM8 multiplex.
 On 28 April 2021, the channel got demoted back to the GMAN multiplex, swapping places with Now 70s.

 In July 2018, around the same time as the UKTV network of channels was being removed from Virgin Media, the cable platform added NOW 80s as a discrete channel adjacent to Clubland TV on the guide; for some time previously, NOW 80s and other AATW channels had been available to Virgin TiVo boxes as internet-streamed services accessed behind the red button via Clubland.

 On 22 September 2022, Now 80s was added as a streamed channel to Samsung TV Plus, which can be accessed on most Samsung TVs, Smartphones and Tablets, on channel 4717.
 There is a possibility that the other Now Channels and Clubland TV will soon follow.

 On 26 October 2022, NOW 80s was delisted from Manchester local Freeview.

-On 2 March 2023, Now 80s reappeared on Freeview as a FAST channel on Channelbox channel 271 alongside Now 70s and Now 90s.
+On 2 March 2023, Now 80s reappeared on Freeview as a FAST channel on Channelbox channel 271 alongside Now 70s and Now Rock.

+Now 80s is available in the United States through Local Now, the free ad-supported streaming television service owned by Allen Media Group.

 Programming

-Apart from episodes of the 1980s American drama Fame (billed as Fame - The Original TV Series on the channel's EPG), the channel usually sticks to a back-to-back video format with radio presenters such as Pat Sharp, Mark Goodier and Simon Bates presenting, appearing either as a voice-over or on-screen.
+Apart from episodes of the 1980s American drama Fame (billed as Fame – The Original TV Series on the channel's EPG), the channel usually sticks to a back-to-back video format with radio presenters including Pat Sharp, Mark Goodier and Simon Bates presenting, appearing either as a voice-over or on-screen.
 Bates has continued to present his old radio feature The Golden Hour as a programme on Now 80s, with some episodes billed as Simon Bates' New Golden Hour and others appearing on Now 70s.
 In addition to a number of former BBC Radio 1 disc jockeys, the channel has featured many popstars from the era, such as T'Pau's Carol Decker, presenting the video countdowns.

 The channel has also created a number of programmes to tie-in with the release of the Now Yearbook series of 4-CD and 3-LP vinyl sets.
 Each album release represents a year of music, with the Now Yearbook programme following suit and featuring a month by month video playlist of tracks, from the year featured on the Now Yearbook album, with Bruno Brookes presenting.